-Section RAG rating Scoring Guide Amber Awarded to business cases which: - demonstrate project outcomes, including delivery of new jobs/homes, safeguarded jobs and skills benefits which are expected to outweigh total project costs - provide some evidence of the estimated number of jobs and homes that the scheme is going to support, jobs safeguarded or benefits to skills levels, but the analysis is insufficiently transparent Red Awarded to business cases which: demonstrate project outcomes, including delivery of new jobs/homes, safeguarded jobs and skills benefits, but which are not expected to outweigh total project cost do not provide sufficient evidence of how the number of jobs and homes that the scheme is going to support, or skills benefits have been estimated, and there is insufficient evidence to justify assumptions Pace of Promoter will investment ha need to explain how quickly the project benefits will be realised once the as taken place benefit Green Awarded to business cases which: realisation demonstrate that the benefits of the project will follow (ITE to assess) immediately following project completion have low risk of the project benefits not materialising Amber Awarded of business cases which: - have project dependencies identified which may impact on the pace of the project benefits coming forward have low to medium risk of the benefits not materialising, at the pace detailed in the business case Red Awarded to business cases which: have project dependencies/risks which may impact on the pace of the project benefits coming forward have medium to high risk of the benefits not materialising, at the pace detailed in the business case Contribution Promoters wil Il need to provide evidence of how they intend to repay the loan together to the pated timetable for repayment by 31st March 2026. establishment de the consideration of the local financial check and the ability of the of a revolving project to repay the GPF loan. fund (ITE to assess) Green Awarded to business cases which: Commit to a 5-year loan repayment schedule and no concerns raised through company credit checks.
-Amber Awarded to business cases which: - Commit to a 5-year loan repayment schedule and no concerns raised through company credit checks but some concerns were raised over the certainty of the proposed repayment mechanism.
-Red Awarded to business cases which: 46
+Section RAG rating Scoring Guide Amber Awarded to business cases which: - demonstrate project outcomes, including delivery of new jobs/homes, safeguarded jobs and skills benefits which are expected to outweigh total project costs - provide some evidence of the estimated number of jobs and homes that the scheme is going to support, jobs safeguarded or benefits to skills levels, but the analysis is insufficiently transparent Red Awarded to business cases which: demonstrate project outcomes, including delivery of new jobs/homes, safeguarded jobs and skills benefits, but which are not expected to outweigh total project cost do not provide sufficient evidence of how the number of jobs and homes that the scheme is going to support, or skills benefits have been estimated, and there is insufficient evidence to justify assumptions Pace of need to explain how quickly the project benefits will be realised once the benefit investment has • realisation Green Awarded to business cases which: 1 - demonstrate that the benefits of the project will follow (ITE to assess) immediately following project completion - have low risk of the project benefits not materialising have project dependencies identified times may impact on the pace of the project benefits coming forwa - have low to medium risk of the benefits not mater pace detailed in the business case Red Awarded to business cases which: - have project dependencies/risks which may impact on the pace of the project benefits coming forward - have medium to high risk of the benefits not materialising, at the Contaileation Duomostore pace detailed in the business case Contribution to the need to provide evidence of how they intend to repay the loan together ated timetable for repayment by 31st March 2026. establishment • e the consideration of the local financial check and the ability of the of a revolving fund project to repay the GPF loan.
+(ITE to assess) Green Awarded to business cases which: - Commit to a 5-year loan repayment schedule and no concerns raised through company credit checks.
+Amber Awarded to business cases which: AIIINEI - Commit to a 5-year loan repayment schedule and no concerns raised through company credit checks but some concerns were raised through company credit checks but some concerns were raised over the certainty of the proposed repayment mechanism. .
+2.300 over the deciminy of the proposed repayment mediamoni.
+Red Awarded to business cases which:

-Section RAG rating Scoring Guide Cannot commit to repay the loan by 31st March 2026 or issues have been raised though company credit checks Strategic Fit (Federated Boards to assess at Stage 1) ill be assessed by the Federated Areas at Stage 1, based on the projects fit d local economic growth objectives.
+Section RAG rating Scoring Guide Cannot commit to repay the loan by 31st March 2026 or issues have been raised though company credit checks Strategic Fit (Federated Boards to assess at Stage 1) rill be assessed by the Federated Areas at Stage 1, based on the projects fit d local economic growth objectives.
 The assessment criteria are set out in